paritytech/co2-passport/README.md

 This contract supports the following operations:

--   Updating contract.
+-   Updating contract
--   Blasting an Asset - creating a new Asset with the CO2 Emissions required.
+-   Blasting an Asset - creating a new Asset with the CO2 Emissions required
--   Adding additional CO2 Emissions to an Asset.
+-   Adding additional CO2 Emissions to an Asset
 -   Transferring an Asset to a different account.
-Additional C02 Emissions always added.
+Additional C02 Emissions always added
 -   Pausing an Asset to prevent transferring or adding new CO2 Emissions.
-This is a prerequisite to splitting an Asset.
+This is a prerequisite to splitting an Asset
 -   Splitting an Asset into child Assets.
-The common reasons is due to actions like steel cutting.
+The common reasons is due to actions like steel cutting
--   Querying details about an Asset.
+-   Querying details about an Asset
 -   Querying the full parent tree of a child Asset.
-This allows for calculating the total CO2 Emissions a child Asset has.
+This allows for calculating the total CO2 Emissions

 ## Local development setup